 Start by setting up your own social media accounts.
 If you want to know what your stakeholders think about you, your products and/or your services, social media provides them with a place to engage you (besides its many uses for proactive PR).
 You don’t need to be active on every single social media platform — pick two or three of the most popular amongst your stakeholders — but it’s still a good idea to have at least a basic profile fleshed out on others.

-Find a social media dashboard that allows you to access every major service (at BCM we prefer HootSuite), and start exploring.
+Find a social media dashboard that allows you to access every major service (there are many options out there, from free and basic to upmarket AI-powered solutions), and start exploring.
 See how conversations flow, and familiarize yourself with how to reply, both privately and in public, to others, as well as how functions like lists and targeted messaging work.

 If you’re going to use social media for both personal and business via the same device, we strongly recommend using two different programs or apps.
 Far too many crises have begun as a result of someone sending messages via the wrong profile!

-Searches are your friend when it comes to online reputation management.
+Online searches are your friend when it comes to reputation management.

 You’ll want to establish searches for your company name, industry keywords, competitor’s names, hashtags you use, and any other relevant terms you come up with.
 Your social media suite should be able to display a constant stream of searches for mentions of your names or handles.
-Google Alerts is another fantastic, and free, tool that will cover mentions of any keywords you want from around the web.
-And if you really want to get serious, you can’t beat paid services (we use CustomScoop) for catching more mentions than free alerts typically provide.
+Google Alerts is another fantastic, and free, tool that will cover mentions of any keywords you want from around the web, and there are a variety of customizable paid options available out there as well.